The 2025 Reception will be

 2018 scholarship recipient Bich at her surprise party with SupportAbility.
 She graduated in 2021!!

-Now has her Masters in Public Health and working for a local non-profit corporation that helps
+Now has her Masters in Public Health and working for a local non-profit corporation that helps women in need in South Central L.A.

 Hayley, our 2019 recipient, is celebrated by Julie at SupportAbility’s surprise meeting.